CDRH/open-oni_nebraska_theme/README.md

 ## Including in the Open ONI App

-Clone the Open ONI repository's v0.10.0 tag and add the Nebraska theme to the `themes` directory
+Clone the Open ONI repository's latest v1.0.x tag and add the Nebraska theme to the `themes` directory.
+If you are upgrading from v0.1.x, you will need to remove `sass_processor` from `onisite/settings_local.py`.

 ```
 git clone git@github.com:open-oni/open-oni.git open-oni